-2 Transcripts for all undergraduate and graduate courses taken at the university level should be included.
-Repeat this line as many times as needed to cover all courses taken.
+&lt;sup>2 Transcripts for all undergraduate and graduate courses taken at the university level should be included.
+Repeat this line

-3 Only necessary if the prospective student is not currently enrolled at NPS.
+&lt;sup>3 Only necessary if the prospective student is not currently enrolled at NPS.

-4 Only necessary if the prospective student is not a native English speaker.
+&lt;sup>4 Only necessary if the prospective student is not a native English speaker.

-5 Only include when available, Delete when not available, Repeat as needed.
+&lt;sup>5 Only include when available, Delete when not available, Repeat as needed.